loucerac/drexml/docs/source/index.rst

 Highlights
 ==========

+- Contextualize the pharmacological landscape of a mechanistically characterized disease.
 - Obtain a list of KDTs which show a considerable influence over a given disease map
 - Quick visualization of the knowledge: generation of figures and tables of results